-A Study Trip to Munich and Nuremberg
+A Study Trip to Berlin and Paris

-For preparation the course “German Social History in the 20th Century” (fall semester) is recommended.
-Parallel to the study excursion students are required to attend the course “Terrorism and Political Violence in German Public Memory and Visual Culture” (spring semester).
+For preparation, the basic course “The Media in Germany” (Fall Semester) is recommended.
+Parallel to the study excursion students are required to attend the course “The Core of Europe :History and Challenges of the Franco-German Friendship (Spring semester).